MethodsAndPractices/vsteam/.docs/Set-VSTeamWorkItemField.md

 ## SYNTAX

 ## DESCRIPTION
-Every WorkItem has multiple data-fields, and Fields are part of the definition of a Workitem type.
-They are selected from a set of Fields shared across all Process Templates in the Organization.
-This command is used to modifiy the Fields in the definitions of WorkItem typse.
+Every WorkItem has multiple data-fields, and the fields available form part of the definition of a WorkItem type.
+They are selected from a set of fields shared across all process templates in the organization.
+This command is used to modify the fields in the definitions of WorkItem types.
 Note that the WorkItem types in the built-in Process Templates cannot be modified.
 Changing a field in a system WorkItem-type in a custom Template changes the WorkItem type to an inherited one, and changing a system field, creates an inherited version of the field.
 Deleting the inherited version reverts the field back to the system version.
-A change only applies to a single Processs Template without affecting copies of the WorkItem type in other templates.
+A change only applies to a single process template without affecting copies of the WorkItem type in other templates.

 ## EXAMPLES